 Dr. Benjamin Lefebvre has been teaching courses in English, in Youth and Children's Studies, and in Society, Culture, and Environment (formerly Contemporary Studies) at Laurier Brantford since 2010 and in English and Film Studies at Laurier Waterloo since 2016.
 Prior to working at Laurier, he was an Assistant Professor of English at the University of Winnipeg, a SSHRC Postdoctoral Fellow at the University of Alberta, and a Leverhulme Visiting Fellow at the University of Worcester (UK).
 He is affiliated with the Centre for Research in Young People's Texts and Cultures at the University of Winnipeg, the Modern Literature and Culture Research Centre at Ryerson University, and the Institute for Child and Youth Studies at the University of Lethbridge.

 His expertise sits at the intersection of Canadian literary culture and print, screen, and material texts for young people, with an emphasis on gender and genre, adaptation, scholarly editing, the archive, and digital humanities.
-In addition to editing seven books and contributing journal articles, book chapters, and paratexts on a number of topics, he is Series Editor of the Early Canadian Literature Series (Wilfrid Laurier University Press), Copy Editor of Jeunesse: Young People, Texts, Cultures, and Director of L.M.
+He is the editor of seven books, most recently the three-volume critical anthology The L.M.
+Montgomery Reader (UTP, 2013–15), which won the 2016 PROSE Award for Literature (Association of American Publishers).
+In addition to contributing journal articles, book chapters, and paratexts on a number of topics, he is Series Editor of the Early Canadian Literature Series (Wilfrid Laurier University Press), Copy Editor of Jeunesse: Young People, Texts, Cultures, and Director of L.M.
 Montgomery Online.

 The L.M.
 Montgomery Reader, Volume 3: A Legacy in Review.
 Toronto: University of Toronto Press, 2015.
 Includes “Introduction: A Legacy in Review” (3–48), “A Note on the Text” (49–50), headnotes for all twenty-four chapters, and “Epilogue: Posthumous Reviews, 1960–2013” (359–90).